apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 The `FileSystem.create()` and `FileSystem.append()` calls return an instance of a class `FSDataOutputStream`, a subclass of `java.io.OutputStream`.

-The base class wraps an `OutputStream` instance, one which may implement `Streamable` and `CanSetDropBehind`.
+The base class wraps an `OutputStream` instance, one which may implement `Streamable`, `CanSetDropBehind` and `StreamCapabilities`.
 This document covers the requirements of such implementations.

 A Java `OutputStream` allows applications to write a sequence of bytes to a destination.
 In a Hadoop filesystem, that destination is the data under a path in the filesystem.